A discussion of Harm OCD and its treatment using Exposure and Response Prevention (ERP). Part four of a series.

 Also, keep in mind that obsessions tend to change – to morph.
 As Phil Jackson said, “problems never cease, they just change.”
 And as your obsessions and compulsions change, you will need to adapt in kind.
 Today’s thought about killing a stranger may turn into next month’s thought about killing your newborn child.
 This is not unusual for Harm OCD – it is the norm.
 When change happens, your goal is to change with it.
 Once you have learned to challenge a specific Harm OCD symptom, you can generalize that to all Harm OCD symptoms.
 So, when you get blindsided by a new, unexpected obsession or compulsion (and you will), use the ERP tools that have worked previously for you to challenge that new symptom.

 With Harm OCD, there are times when it is beneficial to do exposures specifically for an obsession (as opposed to a compulsion).
-For this purpose, we utilize what are known as imaginal exposures.
-Our next installment of this series will focus on the use of imaginal exposure for the treatment of Harm OCD.
+For this purpose, we utilize a variant of ERP called imaginal exposure.
+This technique involves writing and reading short stories based on the client’s actual obsessions.
+You can click here to learn more about imaginal exposure and its use in the treatment of Harm OCD.

 To take our free confidential online test for Harm OCD, click here.